woon5118/totara_ub/readme_development.md

 ### Running PHPUnit

 The following is a quick overview.
-For further information see our (Unit testing developer documentation)[https://help.totaralearning.com/display/DEV/Unit+testing].
+For further information see our [Unit testing developer documentation](https://help.totaralearning.com/display/DEV/Unit+testing).

 - Quick overview of required config.php settings
 ```php